 View HTML Source Code:

-To find out, right-click in the page and select "View Page Source" (in Chrome) or "View Source" (in IE), or similar in other browsers.
+Right-click in an HTML page and select "View Page Source" (in Chrome) or "View Source" (in IE), or similar in other browsers.
 This will open a window containing the HTML source code of the page.

 Inspect an HTML Element: